ataylor89/weatherforecast/README.md

 If the GET request is successful, then the web server responds with the HTML of the web page.

 The weatherforecast application is a web server that offers two web services that can be called by a browser.
 The first web service has the path `/` and it returns the index page of the website.
-The second web service has the path `/forecast` and it allows the web page to make asynchronous requests for weather forecasts. [c]
+The second web service has the path `/forecast` and it allows the web page to make asynchronous requests for weather forecasts.

----

-[a] It is common to think of all IO devices as files.
-A file is an abstraction.
-An abstraction is something that lets a set of different things be treated in the same way.

-[b] A stream gets logically organized into packets.
-Each packet contains the IP address of the recipient, ensuring that the data reaches the correct recipient.

-[c] The word *asynchronous* means not at the time of the initial transmission, or after the time of the initial transmission.
+The word *asynchronous* means not at the time of the initial transmission, or after the time of the initial transmission.
 Since it is not known beforehand what city the user wants a forecast for, the web page makes asynchronous requests to the server every time the user submits a form.